Serge Mouangue: Cosmos

 Cosmos is a set of Nigerian masks of fertility, finished by Japanese lacquer worker Nagatoshi Onishi.

 Hanekaze, translating to "feather wind" in English, is a collaborative piece between Mouangue, the Toyota Europe Design Development Centre and Eric Charles-Donatien.
 The piece is meant to represent movement and shared heritage.
 It was exhibited at the Maison du Japon in Paris from February 18 to March 31, 2020.

-Golgoth
+Golgoth I-IV

 Another transformation of an African mask, this time from the Bambara people in Mali, Mouangue enlisted Masaru Okawara again to transform the mask with a lacquer coating.
+Mouangue has produced a series of these masks, each styled on different animals, but all using the same lacquer techniques.

 Seven Sisters

 "Seven Sisters" is an installation displaying a group of 14 women wearing masks and robes.
 The masks are Punu masks from Gabon.
 The robes are Cameroonian, made from a Ndop textile by the Bamileke people.
 The installation also aims at stimulating a feeling of shared heritage.

 Fragrance

 Mouangue is in the process of developing a fragrance which mixes botanical fragrances from African rainforests and Japanese wildflowers.